h4mz404/Path-Planning-A-Atar-Differential-Drive-Bot/README.md

 2. Install python and the required dependencies: pip install numpy opencv-python

 3. Navigate to Part02/proj3p2part2, open terminal in this folder and run the command
-	  >'catkin_make'
+	  >catkin_make

 	  to initialize it as a ROS workspace.
 Then source this ROS workspace using "source".

+	  >source devel/setup.bash

 	  Once this is done run the Gazebo simulation using the command

 	  >roslaunch proj3p2part2